(handler key args ...)

 up the call chain is invoked.

-, then a throw to any symbol will match
+If the key is #t, then a throw to any symbol will match

-this call to catch
+this call to catch.

 key is a symbol.
 It will match catches of the same symbol or of #t.